Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Firstly, I made a space base generator with randomly placed modules, which implies randomly placed gates.

 Secondly, it is rare that "just rooms" are needed.
-Usually, additional restrictions are imposed on each room affecting its shape, location, and the number of entrances.
+Usually, additional restrictions are imposed on each room, affecting its shape, location, and the number of entrances.
 Therefore, it is necessary to place rooms respecting the position of the doors.

 Let's do it.